What is the poverty rate in ?

 Among racial or ethnic groups in Oklahoma during 2024, six had a higher poverty rate than the state’s overall rate: American Indian and Alaska Native, Asian, Black or African American, Hispanic or Latino origin (of any race), some other race, and two or more races.

-Three had a lower than average poverty rate: Native Hawaiian and other Pacific Islander, White alone, not Hispanic or Latino.
+Two had a lower than average poverty rate: Native Hawaiian and other Pacific Islander; and White alone, not Hispanic or Latino.

 Over the previous ten years, the poverty rate for the Hispanic or Latino origin (of any race) population shifted the most, decreasing from 27.2% in 2014 to 18.3% in 2024.